 By pollinating trees, shrubs, and perennial and annual plants, bees help the production of seed, fruit and berries, which are not just good for us but feed other wildlife too.

-Types of Common Bees in Australia
+Common Native Bees in Australia

 There are over 1,700 species of Australian native bees, making it one of the most diverse populations of bees in the world.
 The largely uncultivated land across the country means they are able to continue thriving in their natural habitat here, but in towns and cities bees are becoming a thing of the past.